juliabreeden/lazaza-react-assessment/README.md

 - **Settings:** Added options to configure game difficulty, number of questions, category, and a timed game mode with 15 seconds per question.
 - **Question Persistence:** Ensured that questions are only refreshed when settings change or when new questions are requested, preventing unnecessary reloads if the user navigates away briefly.
-- **UI Enhancements:** Integrated a progress bar, color-coded answers, and basic visual feedback for correct and incorrect responses.
+- **UI Enhancements:** Integrated a progress bar, basic visual feedback for correct and incorrect responses, and a confetti celebration for a perfect score.
 - **Error handling:** Created an ErrorBox component to display to user's if error persists after 3 retries.

 ### Roadmap if More Time: